hedgehoglab-engineering/frontend-linters/packages/stylelint-config/README.md

 This package contains the standard Stylelint configuration used on all hedgehog lab projects, both internally and for our clients.

+> [!NOTE]
+> This package contains all the configs of the org, including all pre-processor specific configs.
+Pre-processor specific configs do not need to be pulled in alongside this one.

 ## Usage

 Add the config to your project dependencies: